 When do retirement disability benefits begin and end?

 Typically from day 180 until age 65 (or upon returning to work if sooner).
 Retirement protection coverage is offered as a rider with different attributes than the base policy to which it is attached.
 While a typical base policy will begin paying normal benefits after ninety (90) days, the retirement protection rider itself won't start until 180 days.
 Furthermore, retirement protection benefits will terminate upon returning to work, which is not necessarily so for other benefits payable from the very same policy.

 Who are benefits paid to?

 A non-qualified trust managed by the insurer, for the benefit of the insured.
-By law, funds cannot go into a qualified trust when a person is not actively at work.
-The trust is established upon the first benefit payment.
+The trust is established by the insurer upon the first benefit payment with no need for the insured person engage legal counsel.
 Some insurers charge a nominal trust fee.

 What are the investment options?

 When can the Insured access trust assets?

 Upon turning age 65, except for financial hardship or death.